-Applications for Fall 2017 are no longer being accepted.
+Applications for Fall 2022 are now being accepted.

-- Bachelor’s degree from a regionally accredited college or university in the United States, or its equivalent from a foreign institution
+- A 4-year Bachelor’s degree from a regionally accredited college or university in the United States, or its equivalent from a foreign institution

 Required Application Materials